 TD to INT Ratio: 55-108

-Phipps is only quarterback on this list for a winning record, but the third overall pick in 1970 is here for one reason: Return On Investment.
+Phipps is only quarterback on this list with a winning record, but the third overall pick in 1970 is here for one reason: Return On Investment.
 Phipps was originally drafted by the Miami Dolphins, who then traded him to the Cleveland Browns.
 And who did the Browns give up?
 Future Hall of Fame wide receiver Paul Warfield, who went on to be a member of two Super Bowl teams in Miami.
 Phipps did quarterback two teams that had combined records of 19-4, but when you throw nearly twice as many interceptions as touchdowns, and complete less than half your career passes, your teams are winning in spite of you…

 12. Joey Harrington